Harold von Braunhut: Business activities

-Braunhut also raced motorcycles under the name "The Green Hornet", and managed a showman (Henry Lamore or Henri LaMothe) whose act consisted of diving 40 ft into a children's wading pool filled with only 1 ft of water, and the mentalist The great Dunninger.
+Braunhut also raced motorcycles under the name "The Green Hornet" and managed a showman (Henry Lamore or Henri LaMothe) whose act consisted of diving 40 ft into a children's wading pool filled with only 1 ft of water, and the mentalist The Amazing Dunninger.
 Braunhut also set up a wildlife conservation area in Maryland.

 Racial views

 The Washington Post stated in a report that, despite his Jewish ethnicity, he had a close association with white supremacist groups, buying firearms for a Ku Klux Klan faction and regularly attending the Aryan Nations annual conference.
-“Hendrik von Braun" operated an organization calling itself the "National Anti-Zionist Institute" from the same Bryans Road, Maryland address that von Braunhut used to sell Sea Monkey merchandise.
+"Hendrik von Braun" operated an organization calling itself the "National Anti-Zionist Institute" from the same Bryans Road, Maryland address that von Braunhut used to sell Sea Monkey merchandise.
+In 1988, he was listed among a group of "outstanding Aryan nationalist leaders" at an Aryan Nations congress.

 In a 1988 interview with The Seattle Times, he referred to the "inscrutable, slanty Korean eyes" of Korean shop owners and was quoted as saying, "You know what side I'm on.
 I don't make any bones about it."

-Personal life

-Von Braunhut first married Charlotte Braunhut.
-His second marriage was to actress Yolanda Signorelli, who took an active role in marketing Sea-Monkeys.
-They had a son, Jonathan, and a daughter, Jeanette LaMothe.

-Harold von Braunhut died on November 28, 2003, at his home in Indian Head, Maryland, following an accidental fall.